-Setting up a seamless internet connection across your home and office requires inclusion of certain devices that can make way for faster connections.
-This is where having a dedicated cable modem comes into picture as this gadget lays the foundation for a stable and fast internet connection.
+Setting up a seamless internet connection across your home and office requires the inclusion of certain devices that can make way for faster connections.
+This is where having a reliable and feature-rich cable modem comes into the picture as this gadget lays the foundation for a stable and fast internet connection.

 - Different Types of Modems